 The smart brand, which last year started a war against dumb, is now getting more friendly and romantic.
 It kicked off a lovely international campaign developed at BBDO Berlin and revolving around travelling together in a car, which is designed just for couples, trying something new and being unique.
 The tagline of smart fortwo’s advertising push, which was launched across multiply media including print, online and TV, is ‘smart fortwo—A big idea for…’ mirrors the light-hearted and adventurous nature of the brand.

-Just in time for the Christmas season, smart USA asks auto fans to make conscious decisions when buying things.
-The team behind the initiative believes that nowadays people tend to spend money on more things they actually do not need...
+Just in time for the Christmas season, smart USA asks shoppers to make conscious decisions when buying things.
+The team behind the initiative believes that nowadays people tend to spend money on more things they actually do not need, and now is the time to stop it.
+The brand teamed up with StrawberryFrog agency to kick off an initiative “against dumb” focused on promoting the principles of mind-driven consumption in hard economical times. smart encourages Facebookers to join the rally against overconsumption and promote the idea among their friends on the social media network.

 A whole host of famous names have joined forces to raise money for Breast Cancer Campaign, by creating a life-size patchwork smart car to mark the launch of the limited edition smart fortwo pink passion.
 The patchwork smart is made entirely of fabric donated by celebrities and will be auctioned-off with all proceeds going to Breast Cancer Campaign. smart will also donate £10,000 to the charity from sales of the smart fortwo pink passion.